utshomax/postman-docs/src/pages/docs/collaborating-in-postman/working-with-your-team/discussing-your-work.md

 ## Add comments

 You can add comments to a collection in Postman.
-You can also add comments to folders, requests, examples, or pull request in collections.
+You can also add comments to folders, requests, examples, or pull requests in collections.
 When you add a comment, Postman notifies other collection contributors about your comment.

 > You must have access to a collection to add comments to it.